Frequency Dependent Polarizability for 1D Periodic Systems at Coupled Cluster with Single and Double Excitations Level: Discussion and Conclusions

-While the calculations of polarizability values in non-periodic directions are in very good agreement with the cluster reference values (within finite-size constraints), the calculations along the periodic directions provide larger differences, at least for the \ce{LiH} chains.
+While the calculations of polarizability values in non-periodic directions are in very good agreement with the cluster reference values (within finite-size constraints), the calculations along the periodic directions provide larger differences, at least for the \ce{LiH} chains and the polyyne polymer.
 We attribute this difference to a limitation in the definition of the periodic electric dipole moment in the LG, discussed in section \ref{results} and in Refs. \citenum{Kudin:2000bq,Balduf:2022, Rerat:2021}.
 The evaluation of these missing integers is non-trivial, and there are some claims that their effect should be alleviated with large basis sets and very fine $k$ space meshes;\cite{desmarais2023first} both things are not currently possible at CCSD level.
 A different way to sidestep the issue is to compute the polarizability tensor using the velocity gauge (VG), where the dipole operator is represented by the momentum rather than the position operator.\cite{Pedersen:2004eg} In the VG, the $\mathbf{U}_k$ matrix is not required and the missing integers issue disappears.
 However, the VG and LG formulations are numerically only equivalent for exact methods at the complete basis set limits.
 We are working on extending CCResPy to compute $\boldsymbol{\alpha}(VG)$ and we will present a LG/VG comparison in future work.
-Nervetheless, we emphasize that this issue is quantitatively small for the \ce{H2} case, and it is reasonably small even for the \ce{LiH} chain, at least compared with the choice of $k$ mesh.
+Nevertheless, we emphasize that this issue is quantitatively small for the \ce{H2} and \ce{H2}-y cases and even for the polyyne polymer (error about 4\%); the error is reasonably small even for the \ce{LiH} chain (14\%), at least compared with the choice of $k$ mesh.
 It is also likely that the choice of basis set plays as large a role as that of the $k$ mesh size in terms of accuracy for these simulations.

 A direct comparison of computational cost between the cluster and PBC calculations is not possible, because the former were performed with an optimized standard quantum chemistry code (GAUSSIAN) while the latter were performed with CCResPy.
 A fairer comparison would have been to also perform the cluster calculations with CCResPy.
 Although possible in principle, these cluster calculations were too computationally demanding for the current version of our code.
 Additionally, even the GAUSSIAN cluster calculations on the \ce{LiH} chain became very intensive for sizes beyond those presented in this work and we did not pursue them further.
 Consider also that the cluster results require separate calculations on two systems that differ by two units (see Eq. \ref{eq:cluster}).
 Therefore, a qualitative rule-of-thumb is that the LR-CCSD-PBC calculations are considerably faster than the cluster ones for $N_k\le N_C$.
 The advantage would be even more pronounced for 3D systems.